-But beyond these credentials, Carrie brings passion for our work, deep concern for our staff, volunteers, clients and donors, and respect for everyone who is part of the Food & Friends family.
-Her commitment to diversity and inclusiveness reflects values that are at the heart of this organization.
+“Carrie brings passion for our work, deep concern for our staff, volunteers, clients and donors, and respect for everyone who is part of the Food & Friends family,” said Peter Glassman, President of the Board and head of the search committee.
+“Her commitment to diversity and inclusiveness reflects values that are at the heart of this organization.
 Carrie lives these values and champions them on every occasion.
 Her connection to Food & Friends is not a mere handshake, but is an embrace.”